Nirvana (Buddhism): Medieval Theravada exegetes

+According to Buddhaghosa, nibbāna is achieved after a long process of committed application to the path of purification, a gradual training extending often over a number of years.
+To be committed to this path already requires that a seed of wisdom is present in the individual.
+This wisdom becomes manifest in the experience of awakening (bodhi).
+Attaining nibbāna, in either the current or some future birth, depends on effort, and is not pre-determined.
+In the Visuddhimagga, chapter I.v.6, Buddhaghosa identifies various options within the Pali canon for pursuing a path to nirvana.
+According to Gombrich, this proliferation of possible paths to liberation reflects later doctrinal developments, and a growing emphasis on insight as the main liberative means, instead of the practice of dhyana.

+Another influential Pali commentator, Dhammapala, also discussed nibbana in his Udana Commentary (Udanatthakatha).
+According to Dhammapala, nibbana is an objective reality which is the opposite of samsara.
+Nibbana has its own nature (sabhava) which is unlike all conditioned phenomena.

+Stages of the path to nibbana

 The Theravada tradition identifies four progressive stages.
 The first three lead to favorable rebirths in more pleasant realms of existence, while the last culminates in nirvana as an Arahat who is a fully awakened person.
 The first three are reborn because they still have some of the fetters, while arhat has abandoned all ten fetters and, upon death will never be reborn in any realm or world, having wholly escaped saṃsāra.

 At the start, a monk's mind treats nirvana as an object (nibbanadhatu).
 This is followed by realizing the insight of three universal lakshana (marks): impermanence (anicca), suffering (dukkha) and nonself (anatman).
 Thereafter the monastic practice aims at eliminating the ten fetters that lead to rebirth.

 According to Thanissaro Bhikkhu, individuals up to the level of non-returning may experience nibbāna as an object of consciousness.
 Certain contemplations with nibbāna as an object of samādhi lead, if developed, to the level of non-returning.
 At that point of contemplation, which is reached through a progression of insight, if the meditator realizes that even that state is constructed and therefore impermanent, the fetters are destroyed, arahantship is attained, and nibbāna is realized.

-Visuddhimagga

-The Theravada exegete Buddhaghosa says, in his Visuddhimagga:It is called nibbana (extinction) because it has gone away from (nikkhanta), has escaped from (nissata), is dissociated from, craving, which has acquired in common usage the name ‘fastening (vana)’ because, by ensuring successive becoming, craving serves as a joining together, a binding together, a lacing together, of the four kinds of generation, five destinies, seven stations of consciousness and nine abodes of being.According to Buddhaghosa, nibbāna is achieved after a long process of committed application to the path of purification (Pali: Vissudhimagga).
-The Buddha explained that the disciplined way of life he recommended to his students (dhamma-vinaya) is a gradual training extending often over a number of years.
-To be committed to this path already requires that a seed of wisdom is present in the individual.
-This wisdom becomes manifest in the experience of awakening (bodhi).
-Attaining nibbāna, in either the current or some future birth, depends on effort, and is not pre-determined.

-In the Visuddhimagga, chapter I.v.6, Buddhaghosa identifies various options within the Pali canon for pursuing a path to nirvana.
-According to Gombrich, this proliferation of possible paths to liberation reflects later doctrinal developments, and a growing emphasis on insight as the main liberative means, instead of the practice of dhyana.